HIPAA Compliance & Healthcare Collaboration Tools: What You Need to Know

 Infrequent communication and interactions between medical teams results in a lapse of critical information, often affecting the delivery of quality care.

 The Communication Disconnect in Healthcare

-In 2005, a study showed that 77% of physicians could not even name the nurse caring for their patient.
-This disconnect is a problem, and both your employees and patients deserve a more personal, integrated approach to medical care.
+One study showed that 77% of physicians could not even name the nurse caring for their patient.
+This disconnect is a problem, as miscommunication is the root cause of 91% of medical errors reported by resident doctors.
+Both your employees and your patients deserve a more personal, integrated approach to medical care.

-Inefficient communication can result in disconnected employees and poor patient experience, ultimately resulting in a less-than-stellar reputation.
-Inefficient communication between practitioners slows the delivery of care to sick patients.
-Communicating between administration, specialists and aides creates a web of information that cuts productivity.
+Inefficient communication leads to disconnected employees and poor patient experience, ultimately resulting in a less-than-stellar reputation.
+Across all areas of the healthcare industry, getting communication right is vital to employee experience and patient outcomes.
+Inefficient communication between practitioners, administrations, specialists and aides slows the delivery of care to sick patients and creates a tangled web of information that cuts productivity.